ponolite/Police_Arrests_And_Strip_Searches/README.md

 ## LLM Usage Statement

--   No Learning Management Systems (LMSs) were solicited during the writing of this paper.
+-   No Large Language Model (LLMs) were solicited during the writing of this paper.